ghik/kubernetes-the-harder-way/docs/Learning_How_to_Run_VMs_with_QEMU.md

 Previous: [Introduction](Introduction.md)

-# Using QEMU to Run VMs
+# Learning How to Run VMs with QEMU

 Let's get to work and start setting up our virtual cluster.